WD201 Web Documentary

 60 ECTS in Media production topics // Study participation requires good knowledge of the English language // Upon fulfilment of prerequisites, admission may be granted in consideration of equal distribution of places between study program Journalism, Media, ICT and Design, Public Relations, Communication and Media from VUC.

 The Web Documentary course provides a practical and theoretical introduction to fact-based or fact-claiming narratives on the web.
-The course provides vocational and hands-on experience in the production of an interdisciplinary project for the web.
-It also provides analytical perspectives to understand narrative strategies for web-based media.
+The course provides vocational and hands-on experience in the production of a documentary project for the web.

-Web documentary is an evolving media genre involving elements of film, animation, journalism, web design and PR strategies.
+Web documentary involves video production, animation, journalism, web design and PR strategies.
 The genre has its roots in the long tradition of film and TV documentary's "creative treatment" of current and historical affairs, and of personal, local, regional, and global stories.
-As in traditional documentary, having a critical and independent voice, and being deeply engaged with an issue, are essential requirements for the successful production of a web documentary project.
-Yet web documentary also provides a space through which to explore non-linear narratives, and through which documentarists can expand the outreach of their projects.
-This involves understanding how to use multiple media channels and platforms, and understanding the uses of cutting-edge technologies (e.g. virtual and augmented reality in mobiles, location-based services) to deliver a fact-based history.
+As in traditional documentary, having a critical and independent voice, and being deeply engaged with an issue are essential requirements for the successful production of a web documentary project.
+Web documentary also provides a space through which to explore non-linear narratives, and through which documentarists can expand the outreach of their projects, for example through social media.
+This involves understanding how to use multiple media channels and platforms, and understanding the uses of cutting-edge technologies to deliver a fact-based history.

 In accordance with the National Qualifications Framework the student will have following learning outcome after completing the course:

-- Understand design and production issues for web documentary, cross-media and transmedia production
+- Understand design and production issues for web documentary production

 - Understand narrative issues for non-linear fact-based storytelling

 - Understand ethical and legal issues around the use of publicly available data (e.g. personal or institutional data) for web documentary